CASE STUDY CONCEPT: Zara’s Unique Business Model is Driven by Its Supply Chain Capabilities

 Assumptions and Simplifications Used in this Model

 Because Zara is a private company, specific details of the Zara business model and supply chain can be difficult to verify.
 Yet the supply chain model presented here is still a useful picture of the Zara supply chain and illustrates its operations and its capabilities (see more about this in “Supply Chain Modeling and Simulation Logic“).
 This case study and supply chain model is based on data from articles listed in the bibliography below.
-The assumptions and specifications listed here are built into the model, and they can easily be changed as better data becomes available.
+The assumptions and specifications listed here are built into the model, and you can easily change them as better data becomes available.
 New products, facilities, vehicles and routes can also be added to this model to further explore how Zara’s supply chain operates.

 - Zara finished goods garments are combined into two categories of products, Zara Fashion Pack represents in-house manufactured high fashion items, Zara Basics Pack represents basic items contract manufactured by others